Daily Tips for Keeping Your Teeth Healthy

 Here are some changes you can incorporate into your daily routine that will improve your overall oral health:

-Speak to any dental expert and they are likely to recommend brushing your teeth with an electric toothbrush.
+Speak to any dental expert and they are likely to recommend brushing your teeth with an electric or sonic toothbrush.
 There are a few very good reasons for this.
-When you use an electric toothbrush, the brush does a lot of the work for you.
+When you use an electric or sonic toothbrush, the brush does a lot of the work for you.
 The rapid oscillating movement of the brush head allows for more plaque removal than with manual brushing.
-You also apply less pressure on your teeth and gums when using an electric toothbrush.
+You also apply less pressure on your teeth and gums when using an electric or sonic toothbrush.
 Brushing too hard will wear down the enamel and can cause your gums to recede.

 Be mindful when brushing